qgustavor/megajs-docs/versioned_docs/version-1.0/api.md

 #### `.login()`

-Logins to Mega.
+Logins to MEGA.
 No need to call this if `autologin` is used.

 #### `.getAccountInfo()`